juandpinto/thesis-manuscript/source/13_results.md

 #### Automatic parsing

 Automatic parsing refers to the process of having a computer program create a syntactic tree for a corpus of natural language.
 Natural language, as opposed to artificial or constructed language, is notoriously complex in its structure.
 Natural language processing (NLP) is an entire field of research, currently at the forefront of computer science.
 Parsing can serve many purposes, from theoretical linguistic research to machine translation or even the creation of artificial intelligence assistants such as Siri or Alexa.
 For our purposes, a parsed text is important in order to use lemmas as the word family level for the FDOSH.
-This decision is discussed under [*Identifying Words*](#identifying-words-word-family-levels) in this thesis.
+This decision is discussed under [*identifying words (word family levels)*](#identifying-words) in this thesis.

 Two distinct types of syntactic parsers exist, constituency parsers and dependency parsers.
 These are based on the two respective linguistic theories of syntax, constituent grammar (sometimes referred to as phrase structure grammar) and dependency grammar.